Running out the clock

-In sports, running out the clock (also known as running down the clock, stonewalling, killing the clock, chewing the clock, stalling, time-wasting (or timewasting) or eating clock) is the practice of a winning team allowing the clock to expire through a series of preselected plays, either to preserve a lead or hasten the end of a one-sided contest.
+In sports strategy, running out the clock, also known as running down the clock, stonewalling, killing the clock, chewing the clock, stalling, eating clock or time-wasting (or timewasting), is the practice of a winning team allowing the clock to expire through a series of preselected plays, either to preserve a lead or hasten the end of a one-sided contest.
 Such measures expend time but do not otherwise have a tactical purpose.
 This is usually done by a team that is winning by a slim margin (or, occasionally, tied) near the end of a game, in order to reduce the time available for the opposing team to score.
 Generally, it is the opposite strategy of running up the score.

 The process of running out the clock generally involves low-risk, low-event play, intending to minimize the ability of the other team to interfere or counter.
 As this produces unexciting sport for spectators, many rulebooks attempt to counteract this; some include a time limit for completing a play, such as a play clock or shot clock.

 Approaches to running out the clock differ, particularly between sports.
 In some cases it is considered a normal aspect of the game, whereas in others it is considered unsporting.
 The term "time-wasting" has pejorative implications and is generally reserved for varieties of football.
 In other timed sports, including basketball, gridiron football, and hockey, the more neutral term "running out the clock" is more commonly used.